Guidelines for Children’s Heart Health

 Based on the latest research, the NHLBI’s guidelines provide ways for doctors to assess the risk of cardiovascular disease in children.
 Recommended screenings include:

-- Has been exposed to secondhand smoke or has a personal history of smoking
+- A history of exposure to secondhand smoke or has a personal history of smoking

 What Are the Recommendations?